Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-15-Childhood-obesity-risk-factors.md

 {% include image.html url="/images/posts/youth-obesity/AppleScale.jpg" description="" %}

+I'm an American.

+Just knowing that about me may conjure in your head certain stereotypes of varying favorableness: fiercely independent, workaholic, oblivious tourist.
+But one that is backed up by the data is, unfortunately, *overweight*.
+And in the more extreme case, *obese*.

 Obesity is a condition defined by the [World Health Organization](https://www.who.int/topics/obesity/en/) as a *"major risk factor for a number of chronic diseases, including diabetes, cardiovascular diseases and cancer"* and a leading preventable cause of death in the United States and worldwide.
 It is also a condition that is seen increasingly in children.
 The [Youth Risk Behavior Surveillance System (YRBSS)](https://www.cdc.gov/healthyyouth/data/yrbs/overview.htm) was developed in 1990 by the Centers for Disease Control and Prevention (CDC) to study obesity and other health outcomes and associated risk factors among youth in the United States.
-The motivation for this project is to understand the rates of youth obesity over time and across locations and populations within the United States, and how they are correlated with certain nutritional, behavioral, institutional, and environmental risk factors.
+The motivation for this project is to understand the state of child obesity in America and what nutritional, behavioral, institutional, and environmental risk factors, if any, can explain the phenomenon.
-Two datasets from the CDC are considered: [Nutrition, Physical Activity, and Obesity - Youth Risk Behavior Surveillance System](https://chronicdata.cdc.gov/Nutrition-Physical-Activity-and-Obesity/Nutrition-Physical-Activity-and-Obesity-Youth-Risk/vba9-s8jp) contains information on the prevalence of youth obesity and associated risk factors gathered from the YRBSS, and [Nutrition, Physical Activity, and Obesity - Policy and Environmental Data](https://data.cdc.gov/Nutrition-Physical-Activity-and-Obesity/Nutrition-Physical-Activity-and-Obesity-Policy-and/k8w5-7ju6) focuses on state policy and environmental factors.

 {% include image.html url="/images/posts/youth-obesity/Choices.jpg" description="Choices..." %}
 <br>

-When we're trying to take control of our health, either as an individual or as a society, it can be hard to know what really works.
-That was my goal with this project, to clear some of the fog surrounding healthy choices.
+But are nutrition and exercise really the only answer?
+What about genetics?
+What about the factors that influence nutrition and fitness choices?
+These questions may elicit various strongly held opinions, as they do in me.
+But for a problem as large and intricate as child obesity, an informed approach begins with a look at the data.

+Two datasets from the CDC are considered in this project:
+* [Nutrition, Physical Activity, and Obesity - Youth Risk Behavior Surveillance System](https://chronicdata.cdc.gov/Nutrition-Physical-Activity-and-Obesity/Nutrition-Physical-Activity-and-Obesity-Youth-Risk/vba9-s8jp) contains information on the prevalence of youth obesity and associated risk factors gathered from the YRBSS
+* [Nutrition, Physical Activity, and Obesity - Policy and Environmental Data](https://data.cdc.gov/Nutrition-Physical-Activity-and-Obesity/Nutrition-Physical-Activity-and-Obesity-Policy-and/k8w5-7ju6) focuses on state policy and environmental factors

 # Question 1: How do obesity rates vary over time and by population?